-Ealing Council serves the residents and businesses of London's third largest borough, which is located in the heart of west London.
+Ealing Council serves the residents and businesses of London's fourth largest borough, which is located in the heart of west London.

 The council provides dozens of different services, from disposing of abandoned cars to running the Hanwell Zoo.

 Local elections are held every four years to select 69 councillors who, between them, represent 23 wards across the borough.
 In May 2018 the borough elected the following representatives:

 - 57 Labour councillors

 Councillor Peter Mason is the Leader of the council and Paul Martin is the council's interim head of paid services.